corrode/corrode.github.io/content/blog/how-functional-is-rust/index.md

 4. Recursively sort the two new arrays and concatenate them with the pivot in the middle.

-Note how similar this is to the initial description of the algorithm above.

-## Side Note: Performance
+### Performance Comparison

 Maybe the functional version made you a little uneasy.
 After all, we clone the entire array in every recursive call.
-This is a lot of copying!
+That's a lot of copying!
 Isn't that inefficient?

 You might be wondering: